Butser Ancient Farm: Iron Age roundhouses

-The Moel Y Gerddi Roundhouse is based on excavations from Harlech in North Wales and is constructed in a two ring style similar to the Little Woodbury Roundhouse.
+Completed in 2002, the Moel Y Gerddi Roundhouse is based on excavations from Harlech in North Wales and is constructed in a two ring style similar to the Little Woodbury Roundhouse.
 Unusually this house also features a back door.
 In 2009 the internal posts were shown to be rotten and a successful experiment was conducted in order to replace the posts in situ.

-Two houses are based on excavations from Glastonbury Lake Village and constructed to be as lightweight as possible reflecting the building constraints imposed by the marshy ground conditions of the landscape around Glastonbury.
-House M59 and M74 both feature very thin willow woven walls and reed thatch roofs.
+Roundhouse M74 was based on excavations from Glastonbury Lake Village and constructed to be as lightweight as possible reflecting the building constraints imposed by the marshy ground conditions of the landscape around Glastonbury.
+It features very thin willow woven walls and reed thatch roofs.

 The Iron Age enclosure also features grain pits dug into the chalk earth, an Iron Age toilet construction, a 9 post structure and bread ovens.